There are some exciting changes coming to the NUT in 2020! Stayed tuned.

-These courses run almost entirely along the beautiful North Umpqua River in the Umpqua National Forest.
-The 100K begins and finishes at Lemolo Lake Resort.
+These point-to-point courses run almost entirely along the beautiful North Umpqua River in the Umpqua National Forest.
+The 100K begins at Swiftwater Park and finishes at Lemolo Lake.
 The 50K starts near the Marsters Bridge and also finishes at Lemolo Lake.

 The trail winds through old-growth forest Douglas Fir, Hemlock and Sugar Pine, with trees more than 800 hundred years old.
 You’ll pass moss-covered rock bluffs, fern-covered hillside and run through lush forest past several waterfalls.
 Both are challenging courses, described as “brutiful”.

 You can order an optional race technical shirt or super soft poly-cotton shirt for extra during the registration process through July 10.

 Please note that there are no transfers to other runners.
 If you need to cancel your registration and it’s more than 30 days prior to the race, you will receive a 50% credit toward a future Go Beyond Racing race.
 If your cancellation is 30 days or less from race day, there is no credit, no refund, or no transfer.
 See our cancellation policy for details.

 Thanks to our generous sponsors, the top three male and female finishers, as well as top masters, will receive prizes.
 Each age group winner will receive an etched glass.
 All finishers receive a race pint glass.

 There are also many raffle prizes from our sponsors.